TusharPuranik/Simple-Library-Management-System/README.md

 - Save the code in a file named "LibrarySystem.java" in any folder.
 - Open the terminal in the folder where the above file is saved.
 - Type in the following command:
-  "javac LibrarySystem.java"
+  "javac LibrarySystem.java".
-  This will compile the program.
+- This will compile the program.
 - Then type the following command:
   "java LibrarySystem".
-  This will run the code in the terminal.
+- This will run the code in the terminal.